curliq/hoopie/README.md

 # Hoopie

 ### Purpose
-A native Android app to display activities for kids from http://files.hoop.co.uk/test.json.
+A native Android app to display activities for kids.

 ### Run
 - Built with Android Studio 3.1.1 and tested on Android 8.0 (26), compatible all the way down to Android 5.0 (21).